anandsyncs/machine-learning-regression/README.md

-# machine-learning
+# machine-learning-regression
-This has some cool machine learning implementations using Ipython  and Graphlab Create.
+Predicting housing prices using Ipython  and Graphlab Create.